peterramsing/church-sound/training/sound-lead-schedule.md

 ## Week Two
 Goal:
-> Starting to get hands on with cable management and general "plugging things in"
+> Starting to get hands-on with cable management and general "plugging things in" along with a general understanding of the sound board's features.

 ### Actions
 * Run several lines for microphones.